 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
-Term: Approximately 2 years, unless previously automatically called.
+Term: Approximately 3 years, unless previously automatically called.
 Underlying: The S&P 500 [®] Index (Bloomberg symbol: "SPX"), a price return index.
-Pricing Date: December 19, 2024 Issue Date: December 24, 2024 Valuation Date: December 21, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: December 24, 2026 Starting Value: The closing level of the Underlying on the pricing date.
+Pricing Date: October 31, 2024 Issue Date: November 5, 2024 Valuation Date: October 1, 2027, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: November 4, 2027 Starting Value: The closing level of the Underlying on the pricing date.
 Observation Value: The closing level of the Underlying on the Call Observation Date.
 Ending Value: The closing level of the Underlying on the Valuation Date.
 Call Value: 100.00% of the Starting Value.
 Redemption Barrier: 100.00% of the Starting Value.
 Upside Participation Rate: 125.00% Threshold Value: 80.00% of the Starting Value.
-Automatic Call: All (but not less than all) of the Notes will be automatically called at an amount equal to the Call Amount if the Observation Value of the Underlying is greater than or equal to the Call Value on the Call Observation Date.
+Automatic Call: All (but not less than all) of the Notes will be automatically called at an amount equal to the Call Amount if the Observation Value of the Underlying is greater than or equestor to the Call Value on the Call Observation Date.
 If the Notes are automatically called, the Call Amount will be paid on the Call Payment Date.
 No further amounts will be payable following an Automatic Call.
-Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than or equal to the Redemption Barrier: $1,000.00 + (1,000.00 \times \text{Upside Participation Rate} \times \text{Underlying Return}); \text{ or }$ b) If the Ending Value of the Underlying is less than the Redemption Barrier but is greater than or equal to the Threshold Value: \$1,000.00; or c) If the Ending Value of the Underlying is less than the Threshold Value: $1,000.00 + (1,000.00 \times \text{Underlying Return})$ In this case, the Redemption Amount will be less than 80.00% of the principal amount and you could lose up to 100.00% of your investment in the Notes.
+Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than or equal to the Redemption Barrier: $1,000.00 + (1,000.00 \times \text{Upside Participation Rate} \times \text{Underlying Return});$ or b) If the Ending Value of the Underlying is less than the Redemption Barrier but is greater than or equal to the Threshold Value: \$1,000.00; or c) If the Ending Value of the Underlying is less than the Threshold Value: $1,000.00 + (1,000.00 \times \text{Underlying Return})$ In this case, the Redemption Amount will be less than 80.00% of the principal amount and you could lose up to 100.00% of your investment in the Notes.

 Call Observation Date: As set forth beginning on page PS-4 Call Payment Date: As set forth beginning on page PS-4 Call Amount (per \$1,000.00 in principal amount): As set forth beginning on page PS-4 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-Selling Agent: BofAS CUSIP: 09711FMX2 Underlying Return: (Ending Value - Starting Value) Starting Value Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC-Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third Trading Day prior to the date of acceleration.
-In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.
+Selling Agent: BofAS CUSIP: 09711FUP0 Underlying Return: (Ending Value - Starting Value) Starting Value Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC-Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third Trading Day prior to the date of acceleration.
+In case of a default interest rate.